-This note sets out the initial steps Dixon Wilson is taking to ensure the firm complies with General Data Protection Regulation (GDPR).
-We expect this note to be updated as it becomes clearer how GDPR should be applied in practice.
+This note sets out the steps Dixon Wilson are taking to ensure the firm complies with the General Data Protection Regulation (GDPR).

 The GDPR requires all businesses to demonstrate they are processing data legally and protecting the rights of individuals regarding the personal data held.

-Understanding what data the firm holds and uses across the business will help the firm comply with the new regulations.
-For this reason, a full data audit is being carried out internally.
-As part of this audit, we are in the process of:
+Understanding what data the firm holds and uses across the business helps the firm comply with the regulations.
+For this reason, a full data audit has been carried out internally.
+This audit involved:

 - Identifying the personal and sensitive data the firm holds.